Institutional Diplomas (DE)

 Responsible:

-This training course aims to prepare students for the BNSSA exams, but it also enables them to acquire the necessary first aid skills, as the course includes PSE (Premiers Secours en Equipe, or Team First Aid).
-Students who obtain the BNSSA qualification are awarded the title of lifeguard.
+The purpose of this course is to prepare students for the BNSSA exams, but it also helps them acquire the necessary first aid skills, as the course includes the PSE (Team First Aid) module.
+Students who earn the BNSSA certification are certified as lifeguards.

-The "Preparation for BNSSA" diploma, offered by the University's UFR STAPS, is carried out in partnership with FNMNS Occitanie, which provides part of the training and organizes the final exam.
+The “Preparation for the BNSSA” certificate, offered by the University’s Department of Sports Science and Physical Education (UFR STAPS), is delivered in partnership with FNMNS Occitanie, which provides part of the training and administers the final exam.

-This training program is part of the professional training system for sports-related professions and allows students with a BNSSA (National Lifeguard Certificate) in APAS, EM, and ES to continue their training in L3 toward professional qualifications leading to the title of Master Lifeguard by enrolling in and completingTU in L3.
+This program is part of the vocational training initiatives for careers in sports and, in particular, allows APAS, EM, and ES bachelor’s degree students who hold the BNSSA certification to continue their education in their third year toward professional qualifications leading to the title of Lifeguard, by enrolling in and completingTU during their third year.

-Swimming ability must be sufficient to meet the requirements of the BNSSA tests at the end of the training course.
+Swimming ability must be sufficient to meet the requirements of the BNSSA exams at the end of the training program.

-Teaching: 110 hours (70 hours of swimming practicals, 6 hours of regulations tutorials, 35 hours of PSE)
+Coursework: 110 hours (70 hours of swimming practice, 6 hours of regulatory training, 35 hours of first aid training)

 Start of classes: November